Board committees

 - Takes the lead in identifying and meeting the development needs of individual directors, ensure that the performance of individuals and of the Board as a whole and its committees is evaluated at least once a year.

-Role of the CEO – William Holland
+CEO – William Holland

 - Develops group objectives and strategy